 Glutelins are another prolamin-like family of proteins.
 The glutenin in gluten is a glutelin.
 Glutelins are heat-labile proteins, which means they are altered by heat (which is important for appreciating how gluten responds to baking), and are insoluble in water but soluble in dilute acids or alkalies (bases).
 While researchers consider the gliadins the more damaging proteins for people with celiac disease, the glutenins have also been shown to trigger a damaging autoimmune response in people with a genetic susceptibility to this pesky protein composite.

-Gluten also contains proteins called albumins and globulins, which are soluble in water or diluted salt water unlike the gliadins and glutenins.
+As I mentioned earlier, gluten also contains proteins called albumins and globulins, which are soluble in water or diluted salt water unlike the gliadins and glutenins.
 These are common storage proteins in many grains and do not greatly contribute to the unique quality of gluten-containing cereal grains.
 They are not known to trigger the problems triggered by glutenins and especially gliadins.
 When you see websites define gluten, they often don’t mention albumins and globulins because they are far less significant than glutenins and gliadins when discussing celiac disease.

 What Are Its Uses?